arshsinghphd/TeamActivities/Module04/README.md

 Instead, we can use `.isnumeric()` to determine if the person entered a whole number before trying to convert.

-To understand isnumeric() try the following by creating a function, and putting it into the function.
+:fire: Task: To understand isnumeric() try the following by creating a function, and putting it into the function.

 Remember you can use the code [template].